QuantitativeBiology/ProtoGain/README.md

 If you want to compare the imputation with the original dataset run: `python protogain.py -i ./breast/breastMissing_20.csv --ref ./breast/breast.csv` or `python protogain.py --parameters ./breast/parameters.json`

-If you want to go deep in you analysis of every metric you either set `--outall` to `1` or you run the code in an IPython console, this way you can access every variable you want in the `metrics` object, e.g. `metrics.loss_D`.
+If you want to go deep in the analysis of every metric you either set `--outall` to `1` or you run the code in an IPython console, this way you can access every variable you want in the `metrics` object, e.g. `metrics.loss_D`.

 ## References